weiweiouyang/magento2-module-disable-csp/README.md

 ## How it Works

-After installation, this module disables the following two events responsible for enforcing CSP in the checkout process:

-- `layout_render_before_csp_can_render_instructions`
-- `layout_render_before_csp_can_render_instructions_checkout`

-By disabling these events, you can effectively bypass the CSP enforcement without completely disabling the `Module_Csp`, which may still be required for other functionalities or security measures in your Magento store.
+After installation, this module disables the specific event in module CSP.
+You can then effectively bypass the CSP enforcement without completely disabling the `Module_Csp`, which may still be required for other functionalities or security measures in your Magento store.

 ## Usage

 No further configuration is required.
 The module will automatically disable the specified events upon installation.

+**Do not install it if you need to maintain PCI DSS compliance!**

 ## Compatibility